Kathleen Kern Author

 January 27, 2027

 The previous night, we all went out with Danielle to something resembling a diner with Cuban food.
 Think Denny’s with less decor.
 I just wanted something cold to drink.
 “Suero helado” was an item on the menu.
 We all knew the second word meant ice cream, but even Camila, a native Colombian Spanish speaker, didn’t know what “suero” was.
 The server behind the counter explained that it was a milkshake, which sounded good to me, even though the only ice cream they had was rum raisin.
 Later on, as I was running through Spanish flashcards, I found out that “suero” could also mean “saline solution.”
 I looked it up, and the Latin root of the word is “serum,” which also means “whey.”
+Dawn or Jose took the pictures below.

-The next morning, Danielle came over to our place for breakfast and we had a leisurely conversation with Dayamí, our cook She told us she had taken part in a torchlight parade to honor Jose Martí the previous evening and has been doing so annually since she was a university student.
+The next morning, Danielle came over to our place for breakfast and we had a leisurely conversation with Dayamí, our cook.
+She told us she had taken part in a torchlight parade to honor Jose Martí the previous evening, and has been doing so annually since she was a university student.
 Then Danielle, with Camila as her translator and erstwhile “manager” in Cuba, went to a press conference with local Cuban media.

 The rest of us went to the Martin Luther King Center and the Ebenezer Baptist Church, which are located in the outlying neighborhood of Marianao.
 Pastor Rudiel ,who shepherds the church, met us at the Center and gave us a tour.
 He told us that both the church and the center were founded to honor the legacy of Martin Luther King, Jr. and purposely built in a poor, Afro-Cuban neighborhood.
 However almost everyone who attended in the beginning was white.
 So they looked for ways to engage with the community.
 They announced that people could fill their buckets with clean, filtered water every evening between 5:00 and 9:00.
 They also began offering milk for children, and opened a small pharmacy where they passed out medicine, bandages, and other basic First Aid supplies.
 Their church now reflects better the community in which they live.